-- 1. Patient Care: The student will be able to complete an accurate history and physical. exam and accurately document the findings and recognize unstable patients in need of urgent evaluation and management. - 2.
-Medical Knowledge: The student can demonstrate knowledge of the criteria for diagnosis of common clinical problems, know the first line therapies for common clinical problems, and demonstrate a knowledge of the interpretation of diagnostic tests.
+Patient Care: The student will be able to complete an accurate history and physical. exam and accurately document the findings, is the patient being evaluated or treated for a poisoning or drug overdose.

+Medical Knowledge: The student can demonstrate knowledge of the criteria for diagnosis of poisoning or drug overdose, the typical methods used to encourage ongoing psychiatric care, the likely duration of observation and/or therapy for such conditions.

-- 3. Communication Skills: The student can effectively present the clinical evaluation of a new patient and /or the clinical progress of a continuing patient, and communicate effectively with patients and clinical support staff, as well as the attending physician. - 4.
-Professionalism: The student will demonstrate respect for patients, families, co-workers, and work effectively with ancillary staff. - 5.
-Practice Based Learning: The student will be able to identify and discuss appropriate, evidencebased approaches to assist in the diagnosis and management of clinical problems encountered in their patients. - 6.
-Systems Based Practice: The student will be able to incorporate a team approach in the management of complicated patients. - 7.
-Osteopathic Principles and Practices: The student should be able to integrate osteopathic principles and treatments in the management of the patient with a minor emergency.
+Communication Skills: The student can effectively present the clinical evaluation. of a new patient and /or the clinical progress of a continuing patient, and communicate effectively with patients and clinical support staff, as well as the attending physician.

+Professionalism: The student will demonstrate respect for patients, families, co-workers, and work effectively with ancillary staff.

+Practice Based Learning: The student will be able to identify and discuss appropriate, evidence-based approaches to assist in the diagnosis and management of clinical problems encountered in their patients.

+Systems Based Practice: The student will be able to incorporate a team approach in the management of complicated wound patients.

+Osteopathic Principles and Practices: The student should be able to integrate osteopathic principles and treatments in the management of the patient with a chronic wound.

+Teaching Methods:

-Teaching Methods: The student is expected to function as a viable member of the supervising physician health care team.
-Assigned student responsibilities can include supervised first patient contact in the clinic, participation in conducting and the interpretation of diagnostic testing and clinical management.
+The student is expected to function as a viable member of the supervising physician's health care team.
+Assigned student responsibilities can include:

+- 1. supervised first patient contact in the office or clinic, - 2. participation in conducting and the interpretation of diagnostic testing and clinical management.